shynuu/trunks/README.md

 ### Bandwidth

 You can set the bandwidth (in Mbit/s) for the forward and return link.
+Minimum required is 2 Mbit/s for the forward and return link.

 ```yaml
 bandwidth: